 Many people consider the numerous stairs fronting the Library of Congress in Washington, D.C. a daunting trek as they make their way to the top.
-A young army lieutenant took the stairs two at a time, and was not fatigued in the least when he walked through the doors.
+A young army lieutenant easily took the stairs two at a time.
+When he reached the top, he looked back and smiled because he was not fatigued in the least when he walked through the doors.

 "Good morning.
 How can I help you?"
 The receptionist at the front desk said.

 "Yes Ma'am.
 I'm First Lieutenant William Walker.
 I applied for a research card last month."
 He said with an obvious southern drawl.

 "May I see your identification card please?"
 The receptionist said, and entered the information from his card into the computer on her desk.
 "Thank you for your service, Lieutenant Walker.
 Please go to Ms. Allen's desk.
 She's the chief librarian on duty today, and she will give you your research card."
 She said, pointing to the desk as she returned his ID card.

 "Ms. Allen?
 I'm First Lieutenant Walker.
 I've been referred to you for my research card."

 "May I see your ID card?
 Thank you for your service, Lieutenant Walker.
 This is your Library of Congress Reader Identification Card.
 Please keep it clipped to your jacket or shirt.
 You may use any computer in the main public reading room where you will have unlimited use of the computer system.
 Do you know how to use a computer?"

 "Yes ma'am.
 Doesn't everyone these days?"

 "You'd be surprised by how many people come in without any computer knowledge.
 Some come in to use books because they enjoy the tactile feeling of a book in hand.
 Others claim the words on the page of a book cannot be altered like computer records."

 "Sounds like they're afraid of a government conspiracy."